strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 The basic steps are:

-- The client application serializes then chunks the data if the message is too big.
+- The producing client application serializes then chunks the data if the message is too big.
 - The producer uses the Kafka `ByteArraySerializer` or similar to serialize each chunk again before sending it.
-- The consumer receives the chunks, which are assembled before deserialization.
 - The consumer tracks messages and buffers chunks until it has a complete message.
+- The consuming client application receives the chunks, which are assembled before deserialization.
-- Complete messages are delivered in order according to the offset of the first or last chunk for each set of chunked messages.
+- Complete messages are delivered to the rest of the consuming application in order according to the offset of the first or last chunk for each set of chunked messages.
 - Successful delivery of the complete message is checked against offset metadata to avoid duplicates during a rebalance.

 **Inline messaging flow**